Tár: Release

 Tár had its world premiere at the 79th Venice International Film Festival on September 1, 2022, and had its first North American screening at the 49th Telluride Film Festival on September 3, 2022.
 It had a limited theatrical release on October 7, 2022, then expanded to wide release on October 28.

-Home media

 The film was released for VOD on November 15, 2022, followed by a Blu-ray, DVD, and 4K UHD release on December 20.
 By March 9, 2023, according to Samba TV, the film had been streamed on Peacock in 458,000 households in the US since the Oscar nomination announcement on January 24.
 JustWatch also reported it to be, by February 21, the third most-streamed Best Picture nominee in Canada.
 In the UK, BBC 2 broadcast Tár nationwide on the 14 September 2025, with a reduced running time of 150 minutes.

-Music

-A concept album was released on October 21, 2022, featuring Guðnadóttir's score with the London Contemporary Orchestra conducted by Robert Ames, and a rehearsal of Gustav Mahler's Fifth Symphony with Blanchett conducting the Dresden Philharmonic.
-Cellist Sophie Kauer plays Elgar's Cello Concerto on the album, backed by the London Symphony Orchestra conducted by Natalie Murray Beale.
-For the week ending November 5, 2022, the Tár concept album topped Billboard magazine's Traditional Classical Albums at number one.

-John Mauceri served as consultant on Field's script, helping inform the tenor and accuracy of Lydia Tár's comments on classical music and musicians.